About Glaucoma

 Regulatory Path

-The CorNeat eShunt has successfully passed initial bench tests and animal trials demonstrating seamless integration and the ability to reduce and regulate intraocular pressure.
-The R&D and preclinical phases are expected to take 12-15 months.
+The CorNeat eShunt has successfully passed initial bench tests and pre-clinical trials demonstrating seamless integration and the ability to reduce and regulate intraocular pressure.
+It is currently undergoing design verification tests and a six-month animal ocular implantation study, both required prior to First-in-Human implantations.
+This design verification phase is expected to conclude by mid-2024.